Anshul619/HLD-System-Designs/src/DesignComponents/Kafka/ReadMe.md

 <img title="Kafka-Partitioning-Layout" alt="Alt text" src="Kafka-Partitioning-Layout.drawio.png">

-- Partitioning is done using key in the record
+- Partitioning is done using `key` in the record
 - If we want to sequence records execution in Kafka, as per the records input time, we should push those in the same partition ( hence same key should be used for the records ).
 - If we push those in different partitions, then we can't guarantee of their execution sequence.
+- Producers can be configured with a custom routing function ( implementing the `Partitioner interface` ).
+- Default message routing is `hash-mod`.

 Example
 - This is important because we may have to deliver records to customers in the same order that they were made.